Professional Development for Music Teachers

 Susan’s Master of Music Studies in Studio Pedagogy and many years experience make her eminently qualified to help other music teachers to hone their teaching skills, particularly in unfamiliar areas such as improvisation, playing by ear, sight reading and ear training.

-Subscribe to Susan’s mailing list to hear about future eventsTeaching topics
+Subscribe to Susan’s mailing list

 - Improvisation: reading from chord symbols, soloing, ‘faking’